-1 CANON 5 2 3 A JUDGE OR JUDICIAL CANDIDATE FOR JUDICIAL OFFICE SHALL 4 REFRAIN FROM INAPPROPRIATE NOT ENGAGE IN POLITICAL OR 5 CAMPAIGN ACTIVITY THAT IS INCONSISTENT WITH THE 6 INDEPENDENCE, INTEGRITY, OR IMPARTIALITY OF THE 7 JUDICIARY 8 9 Judges and candidates for judicial office are entitled to entertain their personal 10 11 views on political questions.
+1 CANON 5 2 3 A JUDGE OR CANDIDATE FOR JUDICIAL OFFICE SHALL NOT ENGAGE 4 IN POLITICAL OR CAMPAIGN ACTIVITY THAT IS INCONSISTENT WITH 5 THE INDEPENDENCE, INTEGRITY, OR IMPARTIALITY OF THE 6 JUDICIARY 7 8 Judges and candidates for judicial office are entitled to entertain their personal views on 9 political questions.
 They are not required to surrender their rights or opinions as citizens.
-They shall, however, avoid not engage in political activity 12 that may create the appearance of political bias or impropriety.
-Judicial 13 independence, and impartiality, and integrity should shall dictate the conduct 14 of judges and candidates for judicial office.
-15 16 Judges and candidates for judicial office shall comply with all applicable 17 election, election campaign, and election campaign fundraising laws and 18 regulations.
-19 20 A. Political Organizations 21 22 Judges and candidates for judicial office shall not 23 24 (1) act as leaders or hold any office in a political organization; 25 26 (2) make speeches for a political organization or candidate for nonjudicial 27 office or publicly endorse or publicly oppose a candidate for nonjudicial 28 office; or 29 30 (3) personally solicit funds for a political organization or nonjudicial 31 candidate; or make contributions to a political party or political 32 organization or to a nonjudicial candidate in excess of five hundred dollars 33 \$500 in any calendar year per political party or political organization or 34 candidate, or in excess of an aggregate of one thousand dollars \$1,000 in 35 any calendar year for all political parties or political organizations or 36 nonjudicial candidates.
-37 38 ADVISORY COMMITTEE COMMENTARY 39 The term "political activity" should not be construed so narrowly as to 40 prevent private comment.
-41 This provision does not prohibit a judge or a candidate for judicial office 42 from signing a petition to qualify a measure for the ballot, without the provided 43 the judge does not use of the judge's his or her official title.
+10 They shall, however, not engage in political activity that may create the appearance of 11 political bias or impropriety.
+Judicial independence, impartiality, and integrity shall 12 dictate the conduct of judges and candidates for judicial office.
+13 Indian and an did to family district office with all an analysis all and its also also also also also also also als 14 Judges and candidates for judicial office shall comply with all applicable election, 15 election campaign, and election campaign fundraising laws and regulations.
+16 17 ADVISORY COMMITTEE COMMENTARY: Canon 5 18 The term "political activity" should not be construed so narrowly as to prevent 19 private comment.
+20 private comment.
+21 A. Political Organizations 22 1.
+I United Organizations 23 Judges and candidates for judicial office shall not 24 onegos una cuntatantes for funcial estate simil not 25 (1) act as leaders or hold any office in a political organization; 26 27 (2) make speeches for a political organization or candidate for nonjudicial office, or 28 publicly endorse or publicly oppose a candidate for nonjudicial office; or 29 30 (3) personally solicit funds for a political organization or nonjudicial candidate; or 31 make contributions to a political party or political organization or to a nonjudicial 32 candidate in excess of \$500 in any calendar year per political party or political 33 organization or candidate, or in excess of an aggregate of \$1,000 in any calendar 34 year for all political parties or political organizations or nonjudicial candidates.
+35 36 ADVISORY COMMITTEE COMMENTARY: Canon 5A 37 This provision does not prohibit a judge or a candidate for judicial office from 38 signing a petition to qualify a measure for the ballot, provided the judge does not use his 39 or her official title.
+40 Although attendance at political gatherings is not prohibited, any such attendance 41 should be restricted so that it would not constitute an express public endorsement of a 42 nonjudicial candidate or a measure not affecting the law, the legal system, or the administration of justice otherwise prohibited by this canon.